Hiker departing trailhead (view west) |

 Watch Out

-desert, ...this hike is short and safe with no unusual hazards.
+Other than the standard warnings about hiking in the desert, ...this hike is short and safe with no unusual hazards.
 Without a high-clearance vehicle, be sure to drive carefully.

-Leave No Trace of your passage.
-Also, even though this hike is short, be sure to
+While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
+Also, even though this hike is short, be sure to bring what you need of the 10 Essentials. |

 Getting to the Trailhead

-This hike is located in Red Rock Canyon NCA, but not in the Scenic Loop fee area.
+This hike is located in Red Rock Canyon NCA, but not in the Scenic Loop Road fee area.

-From the Red Rock Visitor Center area, drive west then south on West Charleston Blvd.
-(Hwy 159) past Blue Diamond Town to Highway 160.
+From the Red Rock Visitor Center area, drive west then south on West Charleston Blvd (Hwy 159) past Blue Diamond Town to Highway 160.
 Turn right onto Highway 160 and drive west for 4.7 miles to the paved Late Night Trailhead on the right.
 From the end of the paved parking area, follow Black Velvet Road for 1.3 miles to either of two roads to the left.
 These roads are two forks of Lone Grapevine Road.
 Follow Lone Grapevine Road west for 0.5 miles to a 2-3 car parking area (Site 1084) on the right at the edge of a bluff overlooking the wash.
 Park here; this is the trailhead. |

 The Hike